bbiskup/purkinje/README.rst

 Getting Started
 ===============

-pukinje is a browser application intended to run on a spare monitor.
+purkinje is a browser application intended to run on a spare monitor.
 It shows results of automated tests in realtime.
 Currently, the only supported test framework is `py.test <http://pytest.org/latest/>`_.

 To use purkinje: